The Product Cycle

 List the domain nouns (concept inventory) and their relationships; distill them into a structured data model that software and reports can rely on.

-High‑fidelity screens with components, states, and accessibility in mind.
+Iterate from rough layouts to high‑fidelity screens.
+Define components, states, and interactions with accessibility in mind.
 Keep parts reusable and consistent.

 Development workflow